abhisheksingh98/ChatBot/README.md

 # ChatBot

-Our ChatBot can answer frequently asked questions with dialogs.
+Our ChatBot can answer frequently asked questions with dialogs!
 We can use this ChatBot to take job interviews.
 The name of the ChatBot is Jarvis.
 I've used DialogFlow previously called API.AI to process natural language, that is understand what users want.